Classic WoW Professions Guide - Easy Gold in Vanilla

 About CLASSIC WOW PROFFESIONS

 Welcome to Classic WoW professions guide where you will learn the basics of each of the professions as well as benefits that come from training them.
-By reading this guide you will gain overview on how the profession system works in World of Warcraft Classic and which of the jobs suits the best class and race that you have chosen to play.
+By reading this guide you will gain an overview of how the profession system works in World of Warcraft Classic and which of the jobs suits the best class and race that you have chosen to play.

-There are nine primary professions from which player can choose two that he wishes to learn.
+There are nine primary professions from which a player can choose two that he wishes to learn.
 These are Alchemy, Blacksmithing, Enchanting, Engineering, Herbalism, Leatherworking, Mining, Skinning, and Tailoring.
 Additionally, there are three secondary professions that players can learn at the same time: Cooking, First Aid and Fishing.
 Most of the professions also have their corresponding support professions.

 Professions that work together

 Alchemy - Herbalism - By gathering various herbs you can create elixirs.

 Blacksmithing - Mining - Ores are needed in order to smelt items.

 Cooking - Fishing - You can cook what you have caught.